WD-Leong/NLP-Transformer/NLP-GPT/README.md

 ```
 to perform inference.

-For the movie dialogue dataset, the training is done in the following manner - the encoder input is first inserted, followed by the `SOS token`, followed by the decoder output and finally ending with the `EOS token`.
+For the movie dialogue dataset, the training is done in the following manner - the encoder input is first inserted, followed by the `SOS` token, followed by the decoder output and finally ending with the `EOS` token.
 For example, if we have
 ```
 Input Phrase:
 how are you ?
 Output Phrase:
-SOS_token i ' m fine .
-EOS_token
+SOS i ' m fine .
+EOS
 ```
 as the encoder-decoder training pair, the GPT model will transform the encoder and decoder responses into
 ```
 how are you ?
 SOS i ' m fine .
 EOS
 ```
 and train the model on the concatenated response.
-Using the same example, inference is done by setting the seed as the encoder input followed by the `SOS_token`, or
+Using the same example, inference is done by setting the seed as the encoder input followed by the `SOS` token, or
 ```
 how are you ?
 SOS
 ```